MicrosoftDocs/architecture-center/docs/best-practices/api-implementation.md

 * Caching requests and responses to reduce load on the server hosting the web API.

 ## Considerations for testing a web API
 A web API should be tested as thoroughly as any other piece of software.
-You should consider creating unit tests to validate the functionality of each operation, as you would with any other type of application.
+You should consider creating unit tests to validate the functionality of
 The nature of a web API brings its own additional requirements to verify that it operates correctly.
 You should pay particular attention to the following aspects:

 * Test all routes to verify that they invoke the correct operations.
 Be especially aware of HTTP status code 405 (Method Not Allowed) being returned unexpectedly as this can indicate a mismatch between a route and the HTTP methods (GET, POST, PUT, DELETE) that can be dispatched to that route.